MicrosoftDocs/terminal/TerminalDocs/group-policy.md

 ---
-title: Group Policy
+title: Group Policy for Windows Terminal
-description: Learn how to set Group Policy for Windows Terminal.
+description: Learn how to set Group Policy for Windows Terminal. ms.date: 10/24/2024 ms.topic: how-to
-author: chrnguyen
-ms.author: chrnguyen
-ms.date: 10/24/2024
-ms.topic: how-to
 ---

-# Group Policies
+# Group Policy for Windows Terminal

-Since Windows Terminal Preview 1.22, Windows Terminal is released on GitHub with Administrative Templates that allow you to configure Windows Terminal using Group Policies.
+Since Windows Terminal Preview 1.22, Windows Terminal is released on GitHub with Administrative Templates that help you to configure Windows Terminal using Group Policy.

+Group Policy is a feature in Microsoft Windows that allows administrators in a business environment to manage and configure operating system settings, applications, and user environments centrally, including access available via Windows Terminal.
+Learn more in [Group Policy overview for Windows Server](/windows-server/identity/ad-ds/manage/group-policy/group-policy-overview).

-## How to install
+## How to set up Windows Terminal Group Policy

 ### Download